-A. Real Property

-Street address of each parcel of real property in which I Nature of had an interest at the return date/at any time since 30 interest June

-B. Sources of income

-1 Sources of income I reasonably expect to receive from an occupation in the period commencing on the first day after the return date and ending on the following 30 June

-Sources of income I received from an occupation at any time since 30 June

-Description of occupation Name and address of Name under

-employer or description of which

-office held (if applicable) partnership

-conducted (if

-applicable)

-2 Sources of income I reasonably expect to receive from a trust in the period commencing on the first day after the return date and ending on the following 30 June

-Sources of income I received from a trust since 30 June

-3 Sources of other income I reasonably expect to receive in the period commencing on the first day after the return date and ending on the following 30 June

-Sources of other income I received at any time since 30 June [Include description sufficient to identify the person from whom, or the circumstances in which, that income was received

-C. Gifts

-Description of each gift I received at any time since 30 June

-Name and address of donor

-D. Contributions to travel

-Name and address of each person who made any financial or other contribution to any travel undertaken by me at any time since 30 June

-Dates on which travel was undertaken

-Territories of the Commonwealth and overseas countries in which travel was undertaken

-Name of

-States.
+A. Real Property of real property in which I had an Nature of interest interest at the return date/at - B. Sources of income commencing on the first day a bly expect to receive from an occup after the return date and ending on from an occupation at any time sinc the following 30 June Description of occupation Name and address of employe description of office held (if applicable) r or Name under which partnership conducted (if applicable) commencing on the first day a Sources of income I received f the following 30 June Name and address of settlor Name and ad dress of trustee the first day after the return d Sources of other income I rece easonably expect to receive in the polate and ending on the following 30 eived at any time since 30 June to identify the person from whom, oved June 0.0% C. Gifts 30 June ived at any time since Name and ad dress of donor D. Contributions to travel rson Dates on which travel was Name of States, Name and address of each be who made any financial or oth Territories of the undertaken by me at any time since 30 lun e and overseas countries in which travel was undertaken